 In 2007 and 2009 he was Artist in Residence-Design at the Hong Kong Academy of Performing Arts, and in 2005 Visiting Fellow -Design at The West Australian Academy of Performing Arts.

 An original creator and performer with the movement performance trio Chrome, he performed at festivals and events throughout Australia, Europe, Canada and the U.S.A.
-His most recent performance in 2002 was acting in Lois Ellis’ production of Art & Eros by Iris Murdoc
+His most recent performance in 2002 was acting in Lois Ellis’ production of Art & Eros by Iris Murdoch.

 ‘Dancer Laura Tong in Stephen Baynes’ ‘Night Path’ against Michael Pearce’s stunning stage design’ The Age Newspaper Sept 2 2008 Photo: Jeff Busby (above)